01 of 20

 Put a Bird on It

 Or as with this bird Christmas tree from Kelly Elko, a lot of birds.
-There's something striking about the combination of abundant wildlife and snowy white branches in this design—it suggests a quiet scene in the woods (let's ignore the fact that birds fly south for the winter).
+Something is striking about the combination of abundant wildlife and snowy white branches in this design—it suggests a quiet scene in the woods (let's ignore the fact that birds fly south for the winter).
 Want to try it yourself?
 Artificial birds can be easily purchased, and some white spray paint should help you match the icy tones.Continue to 10 of 20 below.

 10 of 20